GAPS vs AIP vs SCD. How do you know which gut healing protocol to follow?

 - What have you been diagnosed with?
 Note: I said diagnosed, not guessed by Dr. Google.

 - What are you allergic to?
 Or what are you certain you don’t tolerate?
-(A Gut Healing Bullet Journal might help realize these.)
+(A custom food journal might help realize these.)

 - Are you bloated and constipated or do you have diarrhea?
 (For example, if you are super bloated, sometimes GAPS is not right for you because the intro stages really have nothing to make you “go.”)